 Finally, the crown jewel: healing.
 Shamans, with their totems and healing capabilities, represent one of the most desired healers for all endgame raiding.
 Chain heal brings massive amounts of health back to multiple raid members and renders us one of the best instance healers in the game.

 With the combination of all these facets, Shamans become an immensely powerful class for any situation conceivable with the added bonus of being great soloers.
 Not bad, at all.

-Restoration is healing, the thing that makes us so wildly useful in raids for our massive amounts of semi-AoE healing with chain heal spam.
+Restoration is healing, the thing that makes us so wildly useful in raids with our massive amounts of semi-AoE healing with chain heal spam.
 Restoration shamans are in high demand in raiding for good reason, we bring massive amounts of utility via insane healing capabilities and totems as a side-dish.

-PvE wise we excel, many of the current endgame dungeons practically demand three shamans healers if not even more, and even in small time instances you’ll find yourself quite capable of main-healing all the way through.
+PvE wise we excel, many of the current endgame raids practically demand three shamans healers if not even more, and even in small time instances you’ll find yourself quite capable of main-healing all the way through.

 See our Restoration Shaman guide for more on this build, for PvE, and check out our Dungeon Leveling Guide if you want to go the dungeon route.
 If you’re the PvP type then check out our Resto PvP page.

 The Shaman gets a variety of useful tools to assist in laying down the destruction (or healing.)
 Some of these are the Totems they use, others are weapon effects.

 Totems are dropped near the Shaman as necessary and you have a number to choose from, depending on your needs.
 Totems last for varying times or until killed (and they’re easily killed) or removed by the Shaman.

 Totem abilities, available to any shaman.